 Introduction to Library and Computing Services for New and Visiting Faculty

 Welcome to Colorado College.
 This guide will introduce you to the services and staff of Tutt Library.
 More information on any of these topics may be found on the library’s web pages at http://www.coloradocollege.edu/library/, where you will also find links to TIGER, the library’s online catalog, and to the Seay Music Library, located in Packard Hall.
-Lisa Lister is the Interim Library Director, and she can be reached at firstname.lastname@example.org, or by calling 389-6070.
+JoAnn Jacoby is the Library Director, and she can be reached at firstname.lastname@example.org, or by calling 389-6070.

 Each academic department or program has a liaison librarian.
 We encourage you to contact your liaison librarian as you begin planning your CC courses.
 Your liaison librarian will: